 HOW WE SING.
 Singers do not need to have prior choral experience in order to join IWC, and we welcome singers at a variety of skill levels.
 Music reading is very helpful, but is not required.
 Some of our repertoire is learned by ear and taught by example.
 Many of our songs are performed from memory.
 However, ALL singers (from beginners to professionals) will find something to challenge them in IWC!

 WHEN WE SING.
-We generally rehearse on Sunday evenings from 5:00 - 7:30 pm, August to June.
-Our first meeting for the 2021-2022 season will be August 22, and our first full rehearsal will be September 12.
+We generally rehearse on Sunday evenings from 5:00 - 7:30 pm, August to June at First Mennonite Church (4601 Knollton Rd., Indianapolis).
+Our first member rehearsal and orientation for the 2022-2023 season will be August 28, and our first full rehearsal will be September 11.
 We typically meet through the middle of June.
 Small ensembles may meet at other times.
 We have occasional additional rehearsals, an annual retreat, and social events such as pitch-ins.
-During the ‘21-‘22 season, we expect a number of smaller performances, with fewer in the fall, and hope that we will be able to present a big concert in the spring of 2022!
+During the 2022-2023 season, we plan concerts in November 2022 and March and May of 2023, along with a number of smaller community performances.

 MEMBER EXPECTATIONS.
 Members are expected to be prepared and present at each rehearsal, work toward musical excellence as a contributing member of the group, and perform at season concerts and extra gigs if possible.
 Volunteering behind the scenes is encouraged for continuing members, and new members are always welcome to jump on board and share their skills.
 Members are responsible for their own performance attire (more details to come!), and pay an annual membership fee ($120).
 Financial assistance is available.
 A Chorus Handbook will be provided to each member through our shared chorus member website.
 All members are expected to review and comply with the policies outlined in the handbook.